ssubrahmaniyan/anv_pub/README__CAN_receiver.md

   CAN.onReceive(onReceive);
 }
 ```
-This method sets up the I/O pins for the CAN controller and prints and error message if the configuration is unsuccessful.
+This method sets up the I/O pins for the CAN controller and prints an error message if the configuration is unsuccessful.
 It also calls `CAN.onReceive()` with the pointer to another function `onReceive` which gets called everytime the CAN controller receives a Start of Frame(SOF) bit.

 `pinmodeinit()`:
 ```cpp